Floquetifying stabiliser codes with distance-preserving rewrites: Decomposing high-weight measurements

 \end{example}

 As such, we have provided a procedure to implement arbitrary weight Pauli measurements in terms of single-qubit local unitaries, preparations and measurements and weight-two Pauli measurements.
-By only using distance-preserving rewrites, we can guarantee that single errors in the new circuit create at most single data errors.
+By only using distance-preserving rewrites, we can guarantee that a single, undetectable error in the new circuit creates at most a single data error.
 However, this comes at the cost of needing auxiliary qubits.

-As observed in \autoref{sec:classifying-overhead}, the number of qubits required to implement the ZX diagram is upper bounded by the number of paths in the MC flow.
+As observed in \autoref{sec:classifying-overhead}, the number of qubits required to implement the ZX diagram is upper-bounded by the number of paths in the MC flow.
 The number of qubits required by this implementation is equal to the number of paths introduced in \autoref{prop:decomposing-measurements} plus the number of additional paths required to implement the high-weight measurement spider.
-The number of paths introduced in \autoref{prop:decomposing-measurements} for a weight-$n$ measurement is $n + \lceil \frac{n}{2} \rceil$; one for each of the $n$ inputs and one for each of the $\lceil \frac{n}{2} \rceil$ spider gadgets introduced after the measurement.
-The number of paths to implement the degree-$n$ measurement spider is given by $f(n) \leq \log_2(n)$; see \autoref{sec:classifying-overhead}.
-Thus, overall, to implement a weight-$n$ Pauli measurement, this construction needs at most $n + \lceil \frac{n}{2} \rceil + \log_2(n)$ qubits.
+The number of paths introduced in \autoref{prop:decomposing-measurements} for a weight-$w$ measurement is $w + \lceil \frac{w}{2} \rceil$; one for each of the $w$ inputs and one for each of the $\lceil \frac{w}{2} \rceil$ spider gadgets introduced after the measurement.
+The number of paths to implement the degree-$w$ measurement spider is given by $f(w) \leq \log_2(w)$; see \autoref{sec:classifying-overhead}.
+Thus, overall, to implement a weight-$w$ Pauli measurement, this construction needs at most $w + \lceil \frac{w}{2} \rceil + \log_2(w)$ qubits.